White people: we need to talk.

 I will update this page as more of the conversations are recorded.
 They are listed by most recent.

 Special thanks to Marybeth Bonfiglio for the tech support and intellectual + emotional labor that went into getting this series off the ground and running.
+Extra special thanks to all the marginalized folks, including BIPOC who have offered me the gifts of their perspective, support, and anger when we are owed literally nothing.

 Jen Lemen + Marybeth Bonfiglio